torvalds/linux/Documentation/driver-api/md/md-cluster.rst

  These are called when resync/recovery/reshape starts or stops.
- They update the resyncing range in the bitmap lock and also send a RESYNCING message.  resync_start reports the whole array as resyncing, resync_finish reports none of it.
+ They update the resyncing range in the bitmap lock and also send a RESYNCING message.  resync_start reports the whole array as resyncing, resync_finish reports yesne of it.

- resync_finish() also sends a BITMAP_NEEDS_SYNC message which allows some other node to take over.
+ resync_finish() also sends a BITMAP_NEEDS_SYNC message which allows some other yesde to take over.

 6.5 metadata_update_start(), metadata_update_finish(), metadata_update_cancel()
 -------------------------------------------------------------------------------